 - Currency issues and payment problems

-- Foreign exchange risk has an important role on doing business overseas.
-It may appear in three different ways:
+Foreign exchange risk has an important role on doing business overseas.
+It may appear in many different ways:

 - Transaction Risk: Change in the exchange rate during a transaction between the seller and buyer may result in loss for one of the parties.
 Companies may use hedging techniques to overcome this risk.